 If you have ruled out visiting Yosemite in Winter, then think again.
 While not all areas of the park are open, there is still a ton of things to do.
-The park is beautiful in the winter and you can still hike with the right clothes and equipment.
+The park is beautiful in December and in the winter months and you can still hike with the right clothes and equipment.

 A guided snowshoe hike takes you across the snowy ground of Yosemite.
 The hike is tailored to your experience, but each one is sure to take your breath away.
 Be on the lookout for tracks in the snow.
 Yosemite still has plenty of wildlife in the winter including coyotes and deer.